bvbohnen/X4_Customizer/Documentation.md

     Resulting non-integer job counts are rounded, with a minimum of 1 unless the multiplier or original count were 0.

-    * job_multipliers:
+    * job_multipliers
       - Tuples holding the matching rules and job count multipliers, ("key  value", multiplier).
       - The "key" specifies the job field to look up, which will be checked for a match with "value".
       - If a job matches multiple rules, the first match is used.
+      - Subordinates will never be matched except by an exact 'id' match, to avoid accidental job multiplication (eg. XL ship with a wing of L ships which have wings of M ships which have wings of S ships).
       - Supported keys:
-        - 'id'      : Name of the job entry; supports wildcards.
+        - 'id'      : Name of the job entry; supports wildcards for non-wings.
         - 'faction' : The name of the faction.
         - 'tags'    : One or more tags, space separated.
         - 'size'    : The ship size suffix, 'xs','s','m','l', or 'xl'.
-        - '*'       : Matches all jobs; takes no value term.
+        - '*'       : Matches all non-wing jobs; takes no value term.

     Examples: